Adilwarsiwork/E-Store/README.md

 # E-Store

-PopX Dashboard this is a dashboard of PopX dashboard site.
+this is an Ecommerce website just like amazon, flipkart Etc.

 this site is in development mode